About this listing

 We have a fully stocked gourmet kitchen - and the cook gets an ocean view, too.
 Dining table seats 10, 14 with extension.
 Foosball, pinball, Legos, ping pong and lots of other toys for the kids.
 Steinway grand piano for the musically inclined.
 Off-street parking for six cars is available.

 Nice restaurant just two blocks away.
 Fabulous Pacific Grove golf course is across the street.
 Downtown Pacific Grove is 1.5 miles away, with movie theater, farmers' market, restaurants, coffee houses, antiques, shops, bakeries, natural history museum.
 The world-famous Monterey Bay Aquarium and American Tin Cannery outlets are about 2 miles away.
-This remarkable property is perfect for weddings, receptions, family reunions, corporate retreats, seminars or, of course, a romantic hideaway!
+This remarkable property is perfect for family reunions, corporate retreats, seminars or, of course, a romantic hideaway!

 Pricing varies according to length of stay: $1100 per night for 2 or 3 nights; $1000 per night for 4 or 5 nights, $900 per night for 6 or 7 nights.
 Guests in excess of 8 will be charged $100 per person per night.
 Special event pricing and mid-week discounts may apply.